Aerosol-Lab/MSI_PC_usage/README.md

 ```
 groupquota -u
 ```
-When you remove -u option, group strage usage is displayed.
-This is example of the output:
+The option -u mean your usage.
+When you remove -u option, total group strage usage is displayed.
+This is example of the output.
+He use 391.79 GB storage (11.3% of hogancj group storage):
 ```
 Quota for user 'tamad005' in group 'hogancj'
 ------------------------